Distortions81/ImpSynth/docs/shareware-attack-plan.md

 4. Build one focused regression fixture per bug class once identified.

 Expected likely causes:
-- high-feedback behavior
-- alternate waveform handling
-- channel algorithm / modulator-carrier interaction
+- non-feedback FM shape differences
 - envelope progression or retrigger edge cases
+- specific lane behavior that is separate from the shared channel-1 family

-## 2. Wolf3D channels with large level mismatch
+## 3. Wolf3D channels with large level mismatch

 Highest-value targets:
+- `GETTHEM` ch `1` energy `1.530x`
 - `SEARCHN` ch `1` energy `1.536x`
-- `GETTHEM` ch `1` energy `1.530x`
+- `02-untitled` ch `1` energy `1.551x`
 - `GETTHEM` ch `2` energy `1.603x`
 - `SUSPENSE` ch `2` energy `1.633x`
 - `SUSPENSE` ch `3` energy `1.250x`
 - `ENDLEVEL` ch `2` energy `0.559x`

 Why this is next:
-- These are likely easier to fix than the very-low-spectrum channels.
-- We already know `GETTHEM` ch `1` is a long-running high-feedback case.
+- These overlap heavily with the shared channel-1 family above.
+- The strongest remaining level issue is not random drift; it clusters around the same Wolf voice family.
 - The spectral match is often moderate here, which suggests the structure is mostly right and the remaining issue is gain/depth.

 Plan: